nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     **MSS**

-    1. User enters command to find a contact by name
+    1. User enters command to find a contact by name.
-    2. CohortConnect shows list of contacts with matching name
+    2. CohortConnect shows list of contacts with matching name.

         Use case ends.